 As an employer, you may have various reasons for ending an employment contract.
 Grounds for dismissal include professional incompetence, gross misconduct, redundancy, or physical incapacity.

-Depending on the circumstances, employers may or may not have to provide a paid notice period so it’s important to seek expert advice before confirming a termination.
+Depending on the circumstances, employers may or may not have to provide a paid notice period at all.
+To make sure you understand your obligations, it’s important to seek expert advice before confirming a termination.

-The primary aim behind employment notice periods is to provide both parties with an opportunity to plan for the impact of the termination of a working relationship.
-Notice periods help minimize business disruption and protect employers against the risks of a sudden departure by a key employee.
+The primary aim of employment notice periods is to give both employer and employee an opportunity to plan for the impact of the termination of a working relationship.
+Notice periods help minimise business disruption and protect employers against the consequences of a key employee suddenly departing.

 How do you calculate the length of a notice period?

-It’s prudent for employers to provide specific contractual notice periods for long-serving employees who are valuable to their business.
+It’s recommended that employers to provide specific contractual notice periods for long-serving employees who are valuable to their business.
 Contractual notice periods typically exceed the statutory minimum.

 The statutory minimum notice periods are set out below: